 My dear friend!
-I think that we shall not comment upon the poets before our time, but that the mode of song will take on a different character in
+I think that we shall not comment upon the poets before our time, but that the mode of song will take on a different character in general, . . .

 The discussion in this session concentrated primarily on the expression "It gives" which is the word which decisively carries the movement of the lecture.
-We attempted to clarify the customary usage of
+We attempted to clarify the customary usage of this word.

 The way in which the "It gives" (es gibt) occurs in ordinary language already repeatedly points back behind the theoretical, general, faded meaning of mere things, of mere occurrence, to a wealth of relations.
 If we say, for example, there are trouts in the brook, the mere "Being" of trouts is not being confirmed.
 Before that, and at the same time, a distinction of the brook is expressed in this sentence.
 The brook is characterized as a trout brook, thus as a special brook, one in which we can go fishing.
-In the simple use of "It This relation in the same time, a least of the property of the relation to man.
+In the simple use of "It gives," "there is," there already lies the relation to man.